IlyaSemenov/graphql-orm/packages/orchid/docs/pagination.md

 Different paginators such as providing Relay-style pagination can be implemented similarly.

+Cursor pagination follows the complete query `ORDER BY`, including mixed directions and explicit `NULLS FIRST` or `NULLS LAST` ordering.
+Nullable order fields are supported when their nullability is declared in the Orchid schema.
+Include a unique final order field to make pagination deterministic.

+When `cursor({ fields })` is used, PostgreSQL's default null ordering applies: `NULLS LAST` for ascending fields and `NULLS FIRST` for descending fields.
+To choose a different null ordering, omit `fields` and apply the complete order to the query.

 ## Example

 This example demonstrates both root query and relation pagination.